ceedee666/modern-abap-curriculum/docs/transactional_app.md

 To separate the transaction app nicely from the read-only list report, a little bit of preparation is required.
-On the basis of the interface views in the package `Z_RATING_DB`, new consumption views and corresponding service definitions and binding are created.
+On the basis of the interface views in the package `Z_RATING_DB`, new consumption views and corresponding service definitions and bindings are created.
 Those are the basis of the transactional app developed in this unit.
-The following steps are necessary as preparation:
+The following steps are necessary for preparation:

 1. Create a package for the transactional app
 1. Create two new consumption views and the corresponding metadata extensions
 1. Create a service definition and service binding for the transactional app.

-Steps 2 and 3 are basically a repetition of the previous unit.
+Steps 2 and 3 are basically repetitions of the previous unit.
 Technically, this would not be necessary.
-The approach is used in this curriculum to preserve results from previous units for later reference.
+This approach is used in this curriculum to preserve results from previous units for later reference.

 First, create a package with the name `Z_RATING_MANAGED` as a sub-package of the existing `Z_RATING` package.